Ameera-nh/Ameera-nh/README.md

 ## About me

 I've recently started my coding journey and I'm currenrly participating in Founders and Coders' software foundation bootcamp.
-I'll be working on many projects that will develop my coding skills and hopefully gain the qualifications to become a software developer.
+I'll be working on many projects that will develop my coding skills and hopefully gain the qualifications to switch careers into tech.

 ## Languages I'm learning